 The Council on Podiatric Medical Education is an autonomous accrediting agency for podiatric medical education.
-Deriving its authority from the House of Delegates of the American Podiatric Medical Association, the council is empowered to develop and adopt standards and policies as necessary for the implementation of all aspects of its accreditation, approval, and recognition purview.
-The council has final authority for:
+Deriving its authority from the House of Delegates of the American Podiatric Medical Association, the Council is empowered to develop and adopt standards and policies as necessary for the implementation of all aspects of its accreditation, approval, and recognition purview.
+The Council has final authority for:

-CPME 925 Complaint Procedures
+CPME 925, Complaint Procedures (October 2020)